Skip to main content

 Textbook(s)Required:

-Course Title: Reimagining the Fairy Tale
+Course Title: Reimagining Fairy Tales

 Description: This course will explore how twentieth- and twenty-first-century authors have adapted and transformed the Grimm fairy tales to address questions of race, gender, and power.
 By reading the Grimms alongside contemporary sci-fi and fantasy stories from writers like Octavia Butler, Nalo Hopkinson, and Helen Oyeyemi, we will learn about the ways that fairy tales can reimagine the present and transform the future.
 In this course, you will practice academic writing as a mode of critical analysis: you will learn to develop your own original arguments through skillful engagement with texts in multiple media and genres.
 By analyzing fairy tales and their contemporary adaptations, you will develop strategies of expression, argument, and critique that will prepare you to think and write effectively at Dartmouth and beyond.